Marlins vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 - The Marlins have come away with 18 wins in the 35 contests they have been listed as the underdogs in this season.

-- Miami has a record of 12-16 in games where sportsbooks have it as underdogs of at least +100 on the moneyline.
+- Miami has entered 14 games this season as the underdog by +120 or more and is 7-7 in those contests.

-- The Marlins have an implied victory probability of 50% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Marlins have a 45.5% chance of walking away with the win.

-- Miami and its opponents have gone over the total this season in 29 of its 65 opportunities.
+- Games involving Miami have gone over the total set by oddsmakers in 30 of 66 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!